Ollama-Agent-Roll-Cage/groq-mcp/README.md

 # VSCodeMCP

+TODO RETIRE OR TURN INTO JUST A VSCODE SCRIPT IF THE OTHER GROQ-MCP-SERVER FOR DOESNT WORK OUT THE BOX WITH VSCODE COPILOT THEN WE NEED TO FIGURE OUT WHAT THAT ISSUE IS

 A Python module for creating and managing MCP (Model Context Protocol) servers for Visual Studio Code's Copilot agent feature, with optional Groq LLM integration.

 ## Overview